‘A new world will be won not by those who stand at a distance with their arms folded, but by those who are in the arena.’ Nelson Mandela.

 After rescuing their charge, the entourage moved on to Sydney University where I caught up.
 Positioning myself at the edge of the black-tie jamboree and gradually moving in, I sidled up cheek by jowl to hobnob with and buttonhole anyone who was anyone, the well heeled and famous, movers and shakers of the Australian social register, handing each my brochure.
 My uninvited presence perforce came to the attention of the organizers and university security who pounced on me anxious to know what I was up to.If any terrorist were to take out those gathered,who would rule the country?
 When I asked them to look at what I had written, they realized I too was an arriviste, albeit one of lesser means and fame, seeking just to make my bid, and in harmony with the occasion.

 Having been granted this freedom of expression, it was my pleasure to listen to Nelson deliver his moving speech on championship.
 Even with a galaxy of celebrities in the Great Hall , the current seemed to carry everyone to him.
 “One of the most difficult things is not so much to change society” said this great changer of society “but to change ourselves.”
-He explained that black people in South Africa had to change themselves in order to sit down with their white oppressors.
+Speaking slowly and carefully choosing his words, he explained that black people in South Africa had to change themselves in order to sit down with their white oppressors.
 Otherwise their country would have gone up in flames.

 Asked whether Australians should look more at their history of black-white relations, Nelson was diplomatic.
 He said the situation was different – blacks form the majority in South Africa but a small minority in Australia, adding “I have confidence that you have men and women who are capable of resolving their own problems.”